theforeman/foreman_discovery/README.md

     MENU LABEL Foreman Discovery
     MENU DEFAULT
     KERNEL boot/fdi-image/vmlinuz0
-    APPEND initrd=boot/fdi-image/initrd0.img rootflags=loop root=live:/fdi.iso rootfstype=auto ro rd.live.image acpi=force rd.luks=0 rd.md=0 rd.dm=0 rd.lvm=0 rd.bootif=0 rd.neednet=0 nomodeset foreman.url=http://xyz
+    APPEND initrd=boot/fdi-image/initrd0.img rootflags=loop root=live:/fdi.iso rootfstype=auto ro rd.live.image acpi=force rd.luks=0 rd.md=0 rd.dm=0 rd.lvm=0 rd.bootif=0 rd.neednet=0 nomodeset proxy.url=http://xyz proxy.type=proxy
     IPAPPEND 2

-Note the `foreman.url` option on the APPEND line, which defines where the foreman instance is.
-Make sure this is set correctly or discovered hosts will not register to Foreman.
-Then make this the default by altering the `ONTIMEOUT`
-option:
+The `proxy.type` option can be either `proxy` or `foreman`.
+In the first case all communication goes through Smart Proxy, in the latter case the communication goes directly to Foreman (legacy mode).
+This is the default when not specified.

+The `proxy.url` specifies URL of the Smart Proxy or Foreman depending on the previous setting.
+Both http and https schemes are supported.
+For backward compatibility, `foreman.url` is an alias for this setting.

+Once the APPEND line is modified properly, set the entry to be default via the `ONTIMEOUT` option:

     ONTIMEOUT discovery